 Judging Criteria: Business Concept

-All written business concepts and presentations (including responses to a question) will be judged based on an equal weighting of perceived feasibility and growth potential as well as taking “wow factor” into consideration.
+All written business concepts, pitch decks, and presentations (including responses to question(s)) will be judged based on an equal weighting of perceived feasibility and growth potential as well as taking “wow factor” into consideration.

 Semi-finalists will be determined by averaging judges’ scores and equally weighting these criteria.
-Selection of the three finalist teams will involve a third factor – audience vote.
-Scores for the audience vote factor will be a function of the total number of votes/likes received for each semi-finalist video pitch while it is posted on the Diamond Challenge website for public viewing.
-Finalists will be determined by adding the feasibility, growth potential, “wow factor”, and audience vote scores, thereby giving equal weighting to each of these factors.
+Finalists will be determined by adding the feasibility, growth potential, and “wow factor” scores, thereby giving equal weighting to each of these factors.